Towards Crowdsourced Training of Large Neural Networks using Decentralized Mixture-of-Experts: Related work

 It is possible to combine data and model parallelism to mitigate the outlined issues to some degree, but the requirement for fast worker interconnect holds even in that case.
 In light of this, the method we design has to maintain high throughput even in the presence of slow and unreliable network connections, possibly sacrificing the latency (time to process a given batch) as a necessary tradeoff.

-This constraint may be justified by the following observation: the wall-clock training time of network (with architecture and optimizer fixed) mostly depends on how many batches it processes per second.
-As we show in \ref{sect:exp_convergence}, the effect of stale gradients can be mitigated with the right model architecture.
-We summarize the desired properties of a new approach to distributed training in Table \ref{tab:distributed}.
+This constraint may be justified by the following observation: the wall-clock training time of a neural network (with model and optimizer fixed) mostly depends on how many batches it processes per second.
+As we show in Section \ref{sect:exp_convergence}, the effect of stale gradients can be mitigated with the right architecture.
+We summarize the desired properties in Table \ref{tab:distributed}.

 \textbf{Federated learning.} The problem of utilizing large quantities of consumer devices for training a single model has also been discussed within the context of data-private learning.
-Federated learning \citep{mcmahan2017communication} attempts to mitigate the issue by keeping the data on devices, training a local version of the model, and sending only the parameter updates.
+Federated learning \cite{mcmahan2017communication} attempts to mitigate the issue by keeping the data on devices, training a local version of the model, and sending only the parameter updates.
 These updates are encrypted so that the server can only decrypt their average across several devices.

-Unsurprisingly, this approach sacrifices performance for data privacy.
-Secure aggregation procedures \citep{bonawitz2017practical} require multiple workers to communicate and scale quadratically with their number.
-Besides, federated learning assumes the existence of a server coordinating the nodes and that the model can fit on a single device.
-These assumptions hardly align with the goals set in Section \ref{sect:related_distributed}, therefore the federated learning paradigm is not directly applicable to the volunteer computing scenario.
+Unsurprisingly, federated learning sacrifices performance for privacy.
+Secure aggregation procedures \cite{bonawitz2017practical} require multiple workers to communicate and scale quadratically with their number.
+These properties hardly align with the scenario from Section \ref{sect:related_volunteer}, making federated learning a poor fit for jointly training large models.

-\textbf{Deep learning with volunteer computing.} To the best of our knowledge, the only study that reports successful training of deep neural networks using volunteer computing is \citet{volunteer_dl_async}.
-Unfortunately, their approach relies on standard asynchronous training and is therefore inapplicable to models that don't fit into a single consumer-grade GPU.
-Moreover, the architecture described in this study is only partially decentralized, relying on a centralized parameter server that communicates with all nodes.
+\textbf{Deep learning with volunteer computing.} To the best of our knowledge, there are three projects that use volunteer computing for training neural networks.
+The first work~\cite{desell2017} leverages volunteer resources for evaluation of CNN architectures generated by evolution algorithms; each model is trained on a single device.
+The second study~\cite{volunteer_dl_async} relies on standard asynchronous training and is therefore inapplicable to models that do not fit into a single consumer-grade GPU.
+Moreover, the architecture described in that study is only partially decentralized, relying on a centralized parameter server that communicates with all nodes.
+Lastly, the project known as Leela Chess Zero~\cite{lc0}, relies on volunteer hardware to play massive amounts of chess games for generating self-play data used in reinforcement learning.
+However, the model itself is trained on a single central server.